aidanhibbard/aidanhibbard/content/posts/building-durable-chats.md

 </template>
 ```

-We render `Reasoning`, `Tool`, and `Task` parts where the workflow needs them.
+We render Reasoning, Tool, and Task parts where the workflow needs them.
 One prompt, one generation.
 No multi-turn input while a job is running.

 ### What to persist

-Store full `UIMessage` objects (with parts), a workflow `status`, and an `activeStreamId` column.
+Store full UIMessage objects (with parts), a workflow status, and an activeStreamId column.
 Prisma, Drizzle, whatever you already use.

 ```typescript [server/utils/chat-store.ts]
 import type { UIMessage } from 'ai'